Areas of Research

 - Biological Aging, Genetic and Environmental factors in MS — studying factors that drive disease severity in multiple sclerosis and related diseases

-- Biosensing in Neurology — leveraging modern technology and biosensors to enhance neurological assessments
+- Biosensing in Neurology — leveraging modern technology and biosensors to enhance neurological assessments and measurements of disease progression

 - Visual System in Neuroimmunological Disease — identifying precise relationships between structural damage and functional outcomes